The influences of experience and symbolic perceptions on EV adoption

 In this project, we partner with Smart Columbus in part to evaluate the replicability of our previous findings.
 Additionally, we have one manuscript in development to examine differences in EV adoption intentions among those who identify as Republicans vs. Democrats, and whether symbolic attributes mediate the link between political identity and EV adoption intentions.
 A second manuscript in development examines the relative importance of symbolic (and “instrumental” – e.g., range, performance, costs) attributes in EV adoption decisions as users approach their next car purchase.

 Methods: Survey of residents in Central Ohio

-Project Phase: Data collection is complete, a manuscript is currently in preparation
+Project Phase: Data collection is complete, manuscripts currently in preparation